dmlipinski/LaTeX-Fig/README.md

 **Known issues:**
  - Rasterized plot objects are placed in front of all text and vector objects.
 This is especially an issue for 3D plots with the plot box on since the front edges of the plot box will appear behind any rasterized plot objects.
  - There are many issues with multiple axes appearing on the same figure when the `'-rasterize'` option is used, especially if the axes overlap.
- - Relies on the `print2array` function in the `export_fig` package.
-This function can also be very slow.
- - Text generated on top of plots using the `text` command appears in the wrong location and appears behind any rasterized objects.
+ - Text generated on top of plots using the `text` command can appear in the wrong location and appears behind any rasterized objects.

 **Improvements coming soon:**
  - Add Windows support.